 If instead of Fisterra we want to reach Muxia first, we will walk with the rest of the pilgrims until we reach the Hospital where we will separate.
 In Muxia we can enjoy the true feeling of being in a fishing village that seems to be stopped in time.
 In addition to visiting the famous Virgen de la Barca and the traditional stone of Abalar.

-Regardless of whether we do Fisterra - Muxia or Muxia - Fisterra, the path is a beautiful path that goes along the Costa da Morte where we can see from magical cliffs to hotels that were stopped in its construction.
+Regardless of whether we do Fisterra - Muxia or Muxia - Fisterra, the camino It is a beautiful path that goes along the Costa da Morte in which we can see from magical cliffs to hotels that were stopped in its construction.
 We have nothing left but to wish you Good Camino Ultreia!